AlekJSmith/Learn-the-Rebuilding-Way-/index.md

 ```
 ### The "essential bit" of each language or why I started caring about referencing

+Both Python and R have some capacity to perform Object Oritentated Programming (OOP) and Functional "Style" Programming (FSP).
+However, clear preferences exist as Python was built from the ground up with OOP in mind, while R clearly aims for FSP.

 As shown above, Pythonic objects have four noteable traits:

    -they ultimately are descendents of the PyObject;